-Any loans made before 31 October 2004, that have not become regulated as regulated mortgage contracts, should be reported as non-regulated loans in the various parts of the MLAR.
+Any loans made before 31 October 2004, that otherwise satisfy the specific requirements of a regulated mortgage contract, should be reported as non-regulated loans in the various parts of the MLAR (since only those loans advanced after this date are required to be treated as a regulated mortgage contract for the purposes of MLAR reporting).

-This reporting basis for loans should continue until such time, if ever, that a subsequent transaction on the loan causes it to be formally treated as a regulated contract.
+This reporting basis for loans made before 31 October 2004 should continue until such time, if ever, that a subsequent transaction on the loan causes it to be formally treated as a regulated contract.

-(iii) Further advances on loans made before 31 October 2004 which have not already become regulated as regulated mortgage contracts
+(iii) Further advances on loans made before 31 October 2004

-We cannot be prescriptive about whether, after the onset of mortgage regulation, a further advance (or any other variation) to a pre-31 October 2004 mortgage which has not already become regulated as a regulated mortgage contract (see (i) above) will have the effect of creating a new regulated mortgage contract.
+We cannot be prescriptive about whether, after the onset of mortgage regulation, a further advance (or any other variation) to a pre-31 October 2004 mortgage will have the effect of creating a new regulated mortgage contract.
+Our perimeter guidance (at AUTH App 4.4.13G) considers the effect of variations to contracts entered into before the onset of mortgage regulation.
 Whether a variation amounts to creating a new contract will depend on each lender's individual mortgage documentation.
 This documentation will differ, possibly significantly, between firms.
 Each lender will need to review its existing documentation and take a view on the scope that this provides for making changes.